 Danny Donchev - Founder at Fortunelords.com

-Influencer marketing exploded in 2016 and will become even more popular in 2017.
+Influencer marketing exploded in 2016 and will become even more popular in the coming years.
 Why?
 Because Google crushed shady SEO tactics.
-For example, Penguin is running in real time.
+For example, Penguin is running in real-time.

 The other main reason - it is effective.
 This is the easiest way to get backlinks, traffic, and exposure naturally without any risk to be penalized by Google.